tav/espians-planfile/emergent-typing-article.md

 title: Naaga Article
 ---

-Potential Title:
+Title:

-* `Naaga: A Programming Language based on Emergent Typing`
+> `Naaga: A Programming Language based on Emergent Typing`

 Get endorsements from: